codebyfredrik/project-happy-thoughts/README.md

 ### Summary

-In this weekly assigment (@ Technigo Boot Camp 2019) I was given the task to create a messaging web app, like Twitter, built around a custom made Technigo API.
+In this weekly assigment (@ Technigo Boot Camp 2019) I was given the task to create a web app that presents messages, much like Twitter.

 URL to live site: https://confident-engelbart-e0a558.netlify.com/